UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Log in to one of the HPC systems covered in this course
 -------------------------------------------------------

-These are the ways to access your HPC cluster:
+These are the ways to access your HPC cluster and how that looks like:

 +---------------------------------------------+-------------------------------------------------------------------+
 | How to access your HPC cluster              | How it looks like                                                 |